Single-Use Plastics Ban

 Nantucket’s Single-Use Plastics Ban prohibits these single-use petroleum based plastic products from being commercially used, sold or distributed:

 Here are some ideas to help Nantucket reduce plastic pollution:

 What does the bylaw cover?

 At a Special Town Meeting held on October 10, 2018, Town Meeting voted to adopt a bylaw banning certain single-use plastics from commercial sale or distribution, effective June 1, 2020.
-The bylaw was approved by the Attorney General and an internal Town Administration group is currently working on a public outreach campaign to educate the public and affected businesses as to the ban.
+The bylaw was approved by the Attorney General.
+At Annual Town Meeting in 2020, an amendment that refined the original bylaw was favorably voted upon, also effective June 1, 2020.

 The bylaw prohibits the following single-use, petroleum-based plastic products from being commercially sold or distributed:

 - Drinking water in plastic or non-recyclable containers of one liter (34 ounces) or less